Louis5499/nlp-final-server/README.md

 3. [CkipTagger](https://github.com/ckiplab/ckiptagger)

 ## How to ?
-1. Go to [CkipTagger Github web](https://github.com/ckiplab/ckiptagger), download `iis-ckip` dataset, and put the `./data` directory in the root of the project.
+1. Go to [CkipTagger Github web](https://github.com/ckiplab/ckiptagger), download `iis-ckip` dataset, and put the `./data` directory at the root of the project.
 2. Run `python3 api.py`, and localhost:5000 will be listening
 3. call `GET http://localhost:5000/search/<WHAT YOU WANT TO SEARCH>`, you may get the result.